rokicki/type3search/README.md

 carry type styles (italic, sans-serif, sizes) but again, we really don't expect that to work either.
 Ligatures should definitely work, however.
 Kerns should work, without introducing extra word breaks.

-One possibility I considered was that default PostScript fonts have a size of one PostScript point, and thus must be scaled for use, but TeX bitmap fonts are sizeless.
-So I added a scale factor to check this;
-so far this seems to work well.
-Further testing and some detailed analysis of floating point in the PostScript interpreter will be necessary to bless this path.